logzio/documentation/docs/_include/general-shipping/k8s.md

 ### Deployment events versioning

-To add a versioning indicator to our K8S 360 and Service Overview UI, the specified annotation must be included in the metadata of each resource whose versioning you wish to track.
-The 'View commit' button will link to the commit URL in your version control system (VCS) from the logzio/commit_url annotation value.
+To add a versioning indicator in Kubernetes 360 and Service Overview, include the `logzio/commit_url` annotation in the resource metadata.
+The 'View commit' button will link to the commit URL in your version control system (VCS).

 ```yaml
 metadata: